AtomicStryker/atomicstrykers-minecraft-mods/README.md

 Use Intellij to open the folder or the gradle.build (Open as project).

-In the ideal case all that is required to upgrade to a newer MC version is changing the variables "mcversion", "version" and "mappings channel:" and also updating the "minecraft" dependency pointing to a relevant forge version.
-Forge builds can be found here: https://files.minecraftforge.net/net/minecraftforge/forge/
+In the ideal case all that is required to upgrade to a newer MC version is changing the variables "mcversion", "version" and "mappings channel:" and also updating the "minecraft" dependency pointing to a relevant neoforge version.
+NeoForge MDK can be found here: https://github.com/orgs/NeoForgeMDKs/repositories?q=template%3Atrue+archived%3Afalse

 For really ancient (earlier than 2017) downloadable versions of my mods, see https://github.com/kevinvanrijn/atomicstrykers-files